The other day I got an email from Meg, a reader of MoneyPantry, wanting to know how she could start a free blog to make money with.

 Basically, every time someone clicks on one of the ads displayed by Adsense, you earn a commission.
 The amount you earn for each click varies based on the ad, and it can be anywhere from a few cents up to $30 or more per click.

-Google will direct deposit your earning every month to your bank account, If you live outside of the U.S., Google will send you a check.
+Google will direct deposit your earnings every month to your bank account, If you live outside of the U.S., Google will send you a check.

 Important: Never ever click on your own ads or tell others to do that.
 Some people may be tempted to click on the ads on their own blog in order to make money.
 That is against Adsense policy and it will get your account banned.
 It can be anywhere from a few cents per click, up to $30 or even more.